studiometa/react-next-starter/doc/ROUTER.md

      );
      export default pageWrapper(App, { name: 'app' });

-Il suffit en effet d'utiliser ce composant comme container pour votre page et de lui passer la prop **pageData** (si définie).
-Celle-ci sera notamment utilisée pour générer la balise **<head>** de la page et ses meta-data.

-De cette manière, il vous est également plus simple de définir certains composants communs à toutes les pages, comme un header ou un footer par exemple.

-**nb:** Toute autre _prop_ passée au composant _Layout_ sera injectée dans l'objet _pageData_.
-Cela permet par exemple de réécrire certains attributs (comme _title_ par exemple).
+All you have to do is use this component as a container for your page and pass it the prop **pageData**.
+This will be used to generate the **<head>** tag of the page and its meta-data.

+This also makes it easier for you to define certain components common to all pages, such as a header or a footer for example.

+**nb:** Any other _prop_ passed to the component _Layout_ will be injected into the object _pageData_.
+This allows, for example, to rewrite certain attributes (such as _title_ for example).

-### 2) Ajouter les données à la "database" (/fake-api)
+### 2) Adding data to the database (/fake-api)

-Cette étape est optionnelle mais permet d'illustrer comment ajouter de nouvelles données
-(pageData) à la page.
-Pour cela,  il suffit de rajouter un attribut à l'élément **pages** du fichier database.json :
+This step is optional but illustrates how to add new data (pageData) to the page.
+To do this, simply add an attribute to the **pages** element of the database.json file:

 	{